-It’s incredible how much the Stoics shared about the human condition 2,000 years ago that still applies today.
+It’s incredible how much of what the Stoics wrote about 2,000 years ago still applies today.

 One sentence, just three words long, has stuck with me the most: